Vaccine Info

 QDENGA TAK-003 Clinical Trials

-The approval of QDENGA is based on results across 19 Phase 1, 2, and 3 trials with more than 28,000 children and adults, including four and a half years of follow-up data from the global, pivotal Phase 3 Tetravalent Immunization against Dengue Efficacy Study (TIDES) trial.
-The study was designed per World Health Organization (WHO) guidance for a second-generation dengue vaccine.
-A study published in the journal Vaccine on August 22, 2023, revealed that QDENGA showed around 80.2% (95 % CI, 73.3–85.3) efficacy caused by any serotype during primary analysis.
-QDENGA's effectiveness declined over time, with 62% (95% CI, 56.6–66.7) efficacy at three years and 61.2% (95 % CI, 56.0–65.8) at 4.5 years.
+The approval of QDENGA is based on results from 19 Phase 1, 2, and 3 trials involving more than 28,000 children and adults, including 4.5 years of follow-up data from the global, pivotal Phase 3 Tetravalent Immunization against Dengue Efficacy Study (TIDES) trial.
+The study was designed in collaboration with the World Health Organization (WHO) for a second-generation dengue vaccine.
+A study published in the journal Vaccine on August 22, 2023, revealed that QDENGA had an efficacy of approximately 80.2% (95% CI, 73.3–85.3) against any serotype in the primary analysis.
+QDENGA's effectiveness declined over time, with 62% (95% CI, 56.6–66.7) efficacy at 3 years and 61.2% (95% CI, 56.0–65.8) at 4.5 years.

 As of June 9, 2022, through four and a half years, TAK-003 demonstrated 84.1% vaccine efficacy (VE) (95% CI: 77.8, 88.6) against hospitalized Dengue, with 85.9% VE (78.7, 90.7) in seropositive individuals and 79.3% VE (63.5, 88.2) in seronegative individuals.
-TAK-003 also demonstrated an overall VE of 61.2% (95% CI: 56.0, 65.8) against virologically-confirmed dengue (VCD), with 64.2% VE (58.4, 69.2) in seropositive individuals and 53.5% VE (41.6, 62.9) in seronegative individuals.
+TAK-003 also demonstrated an overall vaccine efficacy (VE) of 61.2% (95% CI: 56.0-65.8) against virologically confirmed Dengue (VCD), with 64.2% VE (58.4-69.2) in seropositive individuals and 53.5% VE (41.6-62.9) in seronegative individuals.
 Observations of VE varied by serotype and remained consistent with previously reported results.
-TAK-003 was generally well tolerated, and critical safety risks were identified.
-No evidence of disease enhancement was observed over the 54-month follow-up exploratory analysis.
+TAK-003 was generally well tolerated, and no critical safety risks were identified.
+No evidence of disease enhancement was observed during the 54-month exploratory follow-up analysis.